-After you apply for SSDI, the Social Security Administration (SSA) will send a letter with their decision.
+After you apply for Social Security Disability Insurance (SSDI), the Social Security Administration (SSA) will send a letter with their decision.
 If you get a denial letter, it can be disheartening.
 However, there is still hope.
-You can appeal a SSDI decision if you feel it was wrong.
+You can appeal an SSDI decision if you feel it was wrong.

 to find a John Foy office near you

-There are four primary levels of SSDI appeal:
+There are four primary levels when appealing a decision by the SSA for your SSDI benefits:

 - Administrative law judge hearing